//this is the mailchimp popup form //ShareThis code for sharing images

 2. ChartHop

 Another software that's useful in the hiring process is ChartHop.
-This HR software ensures that your current recruitment strategies and practices meet diversity, equality, and inclusion.
+This HR analytics software ensures that your current recruitment strategies and practices meet diversity, equality, and inclusion.
 It has a built-in reporting system, which you can use to analyze various trends over time.

 In particular, you can create reports and track the success of your initiatives in creating diverse and inclusive teams.
 You can also share these results and trends without disclosing sensitive individual data to the entire workforce.
 Even better, it's perfect for any company of any size.